Extensions

 • Version Control: Use semantic versioning for your releases

-• Backward Compatibility: Maintain compatibility with older Frontrow versions
+• Backward Compatibility: Maintain compatibility with older Frontro versions

 • User Feedback: Actively collect and respond to user feedback